ubirch/slack-archiver/README.md

 slack-archiver
 =============
 This is an archiver for your Slack account.
-The idea is the archive the content of all channels in regular intervals for you to keep a local copy.
+The idea is to archive the content of all channels in regular intervals for you to keep a local copy.

 It's based on the Python code of the [SlackClient](https://github.com/slackhq/python-slackclient) provided by Slack from

+The script will write a logfile per channel and keeps a statefile of when it fetched the last messages from the channels.
+So it can pickup on subsequent runs where it has left off last time.
+This reduces the number of API calls.

+A separate file is written which contains all URLs from all channel messages as an aggregated link archive.

 Dependencies